 Google Ads is the advertising platform of Google.
 It is where marketers and businesses place bids on keywords to enable their ads to show up on different Google platforms such as the Google Search Results, Google Display Network, and Google’s AdSense program.
 Google Ads is the most popular PPC network among digital advertisers and it has the best returns on investment of $2 for every $1 spent.

-The average ROAS for Google Ads is 200%, which is the same as getting $2 for every $1 spent.
+The average ROAS for Google Ads is 200%, the same as getting $2 for every $1 spent.
 You can also determine the ROAS by looking at what an average company spends and earns on Google Ads.
 An average business spends $9000 to $10000 per month on Google and they earn $2 in revenue for every $1 spent.
 For businesses that use the Google Search Network, the amount is $8 for every $1 spent.

 What is a good ROAS for Google Ads?